aymanzafar/An-automated-ball-balancing-system-using-PID-control/README.md

 ## Control System Project
-# An Automated Ball Balancing System using PID Control
+# Automated Ball Balancing System using PID Control

 This project demonstrates a real-time control system that stabilizes a ball on a tilting platform using a PID (Proportional–Integral–Derivative) controller.
 The system uses an Arduino UNO, an ultrasonic sensor, and servo motors to detect and correct the ball's position on the platform.